LSEG-API-Samples/Article.RDP.TypeScript.Deno.HTTPRestAPI/README.md

 Alternatively, you can edit the running arguments in a ```.vscode/launch.json``` file, then press ```F5``` key to run the main example.

+**Caution:** You *should not* share this *.env.devcontainer* file to your peers or commit/push it to the version control.
+You should add the file to the *.gitignore* file to avoid adding it to version control or public repository accidentally.

 ### <a id="manual_run"></a>Running as a manual Docker Container

 If you want to run the example with a Docker container manually, please follow the steps below.